 RESPONSE:

 Candidate Portfolios: Since we are in the early stages of our program development, there are no officially admitted students in our PTE program at this time.
 However, we anticipate having students fully admitted and portfolios available for the visit in November.
-All current teacher education candidates will maintain a portfolio throughout their progression through the program and will be available during the onsite visit.
+All current teacher education candidates will maintain a portfolio throughout their progression through the program and will be available during the on-site visit.
 The Director of Teacher Education maintains a folder on each potential candidate beginning with the completion of the first course.
 The folder contains candidate information and artifacts for a future portfolio to be established after the student is officially admitted into the program.
-These files will be available during the onsite visit as well.
+These files will be available during the on-site visit as well.

 Requirement 2: Foreign Language Requirement (Initial and Advanced)

-Overall Findings: The institution has a policy in place to insure candidates demonstrate novice high level conversational skills in a language other than English.
+Overall Findings: The institution has a policy in place to ensure candidates demonstrate novice-high level conversational skills in a language other than English.

 Feedback on correcting previous requirements previously not met: n/a